-During Welcome Week, first-year, first-generation parents are invited to a First Generation Parent Orientation.
-At this session parents will receive information about different facets of the College: FERPA, the Role of Advisors, Academic Status and Progress, Financial Aid, Resources Available at the Learning Center, Athletic Eligibility Rules, and important programs run by the Student Programs and Services office.
+- During orientation you will receive information about different facets of the College: FERPA, the Role of Advisors, Academic Status and Progress, Financial Aid, Resources Available at the Learning Center, Athletic Eligibility Rules, and important programs run by the Office of Student Life.